watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-search/README.md

 - Download the OpenAPI specification in this starter kit.
 - Use the OpenAPI specification to [build a custom extension](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension#building-the-custom-extension).
-- [Add the extension to your assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-add-custom-extension) using the API key you obtained in the first step above.
+- [Add the extension to your assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-add-custom-extension) using the API key you obtained in the pre-requisites step above.
 - Go to `Variables > Created by you` and add `query_text`, `result_items` `link0`, `link1`, `link2`, `title0`, `title1`, `title2`, `snippet0`,`snippet1`, and `snippet2`.
 - Create a new action and put "Search" in "What does your customer say to start this interaction?".
 Add step 1:
   - Click the fX button to add a variable and add new session variable `query_text` and select "Expression" type and then put `input.text` or `input.original_text` as the expression.
-The former will employ spelling correction to fix any detected spelling errors before sending the query, which can be helpful but it can also be counterproductive if your documents include specialized terminology that is not in our dictionary (such as product names).
-On the other hand, we've seen some undiagnosed reliability issues with `input.original_text` so be sure to test carefully if you use `input.original_text` and consider switching to `input.text` if you find that the `query_text` variable is not being set correctly (which will be easy to detect if you complete the next step).
+The former will employ spelling correction to fix any detected spelling errors before sending the query, which can be helpful but it can also be counterproductive if your documents include specialized terminology that is not in our dictionary (such as product names) so you can use `input.original_text` as the alternative in such cases.
   - Optional: In "Assistant says", put `Searching for: ${query_text}`
   - In "And then", select "Use an extension", select the extension you made back in step 2, and select the search endpoint and set the `query` parameter to the `query_text` session variable and the `cx` parameter to an *Expression* setting the value to the `Programmable Search Engine ID` you obtained during the pre-requisites step